adarshkesarwani006/Ecommerce-Website/README.md

     ```bash
     manage.py 👈
     ```
-5. Type below command to run the django server
+5. Run below command to install all required packages
      ```bash
+    pip install -r requirements.txt 👈
+    ```
+6. Type below command to run the django server
+    ```bash
     python manage.py runserver 👈
     ```
-6. After that, some lines of terminal code will run  and you will see the following sets of lines at the end.
+7. After that, some lines of terminal code will run  and you will see the following sets of lines at the end.
     ```bash
     Django version 3.2.5, using settings 'mysite.settings'
     Starting development server at http://127.0.0.1:8000/ 👈
     ```
-7. Just click on that server link "http://127.0.0.1:8000/" or use CTRL+click if single click doesn't work.
+8. Just click on that server link "http://127.0.0.1:8000/" or use CTRL+click if single click doesn't work.
-8. After that the Django Online Store Web App will automatically start on your Chrome Browser or Default Browser.
+9. After that the Django Online Store Web App will automatically start on your Chrome Browser or Default Browser.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.